Ultimate Guide On GitLab CI Automation Testing Tool – DevstringxRahul Sakthi

 Step 1: Add Dependencies Within pom.xml

-The below dependencies “webdrivermanager”, “selenium”, and “testing” require in the pom.xml file.
+The below dependencies “webdrivermanager”, “selenium”, and “testing” required in the pom.xml file.

 Step 2: Create Base Driver Class